nokichan/immich-gnome-wallpaper/README.md

 - 🖼️ **Automatic wallpapers**: Automatically changes your desktop wallpaper with photos from your Immich server
 - 🎨 **Picture adjustment options**: Choose how images are displayed (zoom, centered, scaled, stretched, etc.)
+- 🎨 **Custom background color**: Choose the color displayed around photos when they don't fill the screen
+- 📍 **Location display**: Shows photo location from EXIF data with clickable map link (optional)
+- 🗺️ **Map integration**: Open photo locations in OpenStreetMap or Google Maps
 - 📁 **Album selection**: Use photos from a specific album or all your albums
 - 🔄 **Random rotation**: Photos are displayed in random order
 - ⏱️ **Configurable interval**: Set how often to change the wallpaper (minimum 60 seconds)